PGA: Personalizing Grasping Agents with Single Human-Robot Interaction: METHOD

 \subsection{Personalized Object Grounding Model}

-The \textit{Personalized Object Grounding Model} takes an image and a natural language indicator to infer the location of the personal object.
-We adopt the architecture of OFA~\cite{ofa}, a Transformer~\cite{transformer} based Vision-Language model.
+The \textit{Personalized Object Grounding Model} is a Transformer~\cite{transformer} based Vision-Language model that takes an image and a natural language indicator to infer the bounding box coordinates of the personal object.
 The model's optimization occurs by minimizing

 the negative log-likelihood of the bounding box for every object node $\mathbf{o}^\mathcal{K} \in O^\mathcal{K}$.
 Note that $O^\mathcal{K}$ is not from Sec.~\ref{ssec:OIA} but after \textit{Propagation through Reminiscence} (Sec.~\ref{ssec:PR}).